 Pop-ups are disruptive to readers and don’t always align with every brand because they distract and annoy visitors.
 They can chase away more people than they bring in.
 You need to test various offers and pop-ups to see what works best for your business.

-2. Sticky Banner
+2. Sticky Banners

 A more visitor-friendly opt-in option that doesn’t interrupt is a permanent banner in your website’s header asking for the visitor’s email address in exchange for something.
 The sign-up form is discreet and always visible.

-3. Discount Offer at the Footer
+3. Discount Offers at the Footer

 If your visitor has made it to the bottom of the page, they have some level of buying intent.
 Have an offer ready for them to click to leave their email.